ATTENTION: IMPORTANT CHANGES TO THE WAIVER PROCESS, WAIVER CRITERIA AND INSURANCE POLICY:

 - A new waiver request must be submitted prior to the start of each future semester.

-You may qualify for a waiver if you have meet the criteria listed in the Summer 2014 Insurance Waiver Request Form.
+You may qualify for a waiver if you meet the criteria listed in the Waiver Process Bulletin.

-- Waiver requests should be submitted to your International Student Advisor/DSO within the time frame listed in the waiver form.
+- Waiver requests should be submitted within the time frame listed in the Waiver Process Bulletin.

-- Students must provide the supporting documentation listed in the waiver form.
+- Students must provide the supporting documentation and information required/requested during the waiver request process.

 - Travel policies, or those limited in scope within the U.S., will not be accepted as a medical plan.